Doraclepton/Antivirus-Anti-Cockroach-/README.md

 # Antivirus-Anti-Cockroach-
-An antivirus that crushes cockroaches in your file system
+An antivirus that crushes cockroaches in your file system \
+Scanning drive C